Honey is a Cavapoo and lives with Mrs Booth and her family. She is a fully trained Pets as Therapy worker and integral to our support services at RBA.

 Will the dog be properly cared for?

 Honey will be well looked after.
-She will live with Mrs Booth who will bring the dog in to school daily.
-She will undergo puppy training classes.
-Honey will be fully vaccinated will visit the vet regularly for all the necessary injections as well as regular check-ups.
-She will also be regularly groomed and is fully insured.
+She lives with Mrs Booth who will bring the dog in to school daily.
+She has under gone puppy training classes.
+Honey is fully vaccinated will visits the vet regularly for all the necessary injections as well as regular check-ups.
+She is also regulary groomed and is fully insured.
 If Honey is unwell for any reason she will stay at home with a babysitter!
 She will be walked fed, and hydrated during the day.

 Where will the dog be based during the school day?